thekaplanlab/CilioGenics_Analysis/README.md

 #### **Score calculations**

-To calculate score of each section (interactions, scRNA-seq, motifs, text mining), the corresponding R script can be run.
+To calculate the score of each section (interactions, scRNA-seq, motifs, text mining), the corresponding R script can be run.
 To calculate all scores, or final CilioGenics score, `ciliogenics_scores.R` script can be run.

-Please note that `interaction_scores.R` script will download a relatively large file (\~6.7 GB) to generate scores.
+Please note that the `interaction_scores.R` script will download a relatively large file (\~6.7 GB) to generate scores.

 To clone the repo and generate ciliogenics scores, open terminal and run: